Magical Girl Friendship Squad: Origins: Casting

-Anna Akana voiced Daisy in this series and would also do so in the main show, titled Magical Girl Friendship Squad.
-Additionally, Brianna Baker voiced Alex, Anika Noni Rose voiced Nut, and Estelle was a guest star.
+Anna Akana voiced Daisy in this series and would also do so in the main show.
+Additionally, Brianna Baker voiced Alex, Anika Noni Rose voiced Nut, and Estelle was a guest star as Verus.

-LGBTQ representation

-Six episodes of the adult animation, inspired by Sailor Moon and other magical girl anime, began airing on Syfy, features two women, Alex and Daisy.
-The latter is a lesbian who sleeps with a woman during the second episode of the show.

 Reception

 Reception to the show has been mixed.
-Joyce Slaton on Common Sense Media who called the humor mature and filled with "iffy topics," and strong language, with the protagonists, Daisy and Alex, doing drugs, drinking, and joking about smoking pot.
+Joyce Slaton on Common Sense Media called the humor mature and filled with "iffy topics," and strong language, with the protagonists, Daisy and Alex, doing drugs, drinking, and joking about smoking pot.
 She noted that one of the pair, Daisy, woke up "with a woman in her bed" and vomiting after an "intense hangover," while describing their battles with creatures "played for laughs," along with bursts of sci-fi/fantasy and blood.
 She said that the protagonists often treat people with kindness while villains are "dispatched quickly and with no emotions," saying that both protagonists have atypical "body types for anime," wearing costumes modeled on Sailor Moon, and noted the "agreeably loopy surreal fantasy" of the show.